Luktm/FlutterGeoFence/README.md

 2. Select ios emulator, it will run the app on the ios emulator for few seconds. (only for "Run Without Debugging")

-3. If run by command "flutter run", must open emulator manually.
+3. If run by command "flutter run", emulator must be open by manually.

 ## How to use